ontola/rdflib.js/src/wip.md

 - Aliases (e.g. `IndexedFormula.match` for `IndexefFormula.statementsMatching`) introduce complexity, documentation and type duplication.
 I suggest adding deprecation warnings.
 - The various calling methods of `Fetcher.nowOrWhenFetched` are quite dynamic.
 A simpler, stricter input type might be preferable.
 - The Variable type (or `TFVariable`) really messes with some assumptions.
 I feel like they should not be valid in regular quads, since it's impossible to serialize them decently.
 If I'd add it to the accepted types, we'd require a lot of typeguards in functions.
 - `Fetcher` `StatusValues` can be many types in RDFlib: string, number, true, undefined...
 This breaks compatibility with extending `Response` types, since these only use numbers.
 I feel we should only use the `499` browser error and add the text message to the `requestbody`.
 I've created a type for the internal `InternalResponse`; it shows how it differs from a regular `Response`.
+The `.responseText` property, for example, is used frequently in Fetcher, but
 - The `IndexedFormula` and `Formula` methods have incompatible types, such as in `compareTerm`, `variable` and `add`.
 I've added `//@ts-ignore` lines with comments.
+- The fourth `reponse` argument in `.parse()` methods in `Handler` classes was unused (except in N3Handler), so I removed it everywhere it was unused.
 - `Serializer`'s fourth `options` argument is undocumented, and I couldn't find out how it worked.
 - `Fetcher` `saveResponseMetadata` creates literals
+- Many functions in `Fetcher` assume that specific `Opts` are defined.
+I've included all these in a single `Options` type and added documentation for the props I understood.
+I've also created an `AutoInitOptions` type, which sets auto-initialized.
+I extended Options in each function where specific opts seemed to be required.
+I'm not entirely confident about the types I've set.
+I feel like the truly required items should never be `Opts`, since they aren't optional.
+Refactoring this requires a seperate PR.
+- `Fetcher.load` allows arrays as inputs.
+This causes the output types to be more unpredictable. `Promise<Result> | Result[]`.
+I suggest splitting this in two functions, e.g. add `loadMany`
+- `Utils.callbackify` seems to be used only in `Fetcher`.

 ## Some thoughts on simplifying language